eozd/bnmf-algs/README.md

 3. CUDA 8 and above to run large matrix/tensor operations on an NVIDIA GPU

 ## <a name="build">Building</a>
-To use bnmf_algs in your project, you can follow the steps described in this section.
+To use bnmf-algs in your project, you can follow the steps described in this section.
 You can check the example programs compiled with/without CUDA support to have an idea of how to use bnmf-algs in your project.
 Additionally, we describe the main build script used to build benchmarks and tests.